trottadavide/trottadavide.github.io/content/authors/admin/_index.md

 email: "trottadavide92@gmail.com"

 # Highlight the author in author lists? (true/false)

+ # Currently, I am a postdoc at the Department of Computer Science of the University of Pisa in Italy.
+Previously, I was a postdoc at the Department of Computer Science of the University of Verona in Italy.

 highlight_name: true
 ---

- I am a mathematician, and my research is mainly focused on categorical logic and its applications in theoretical computer science.
+  I am a mathematician, and my research is mainly focused on categorical logic and its applications.

- Currently, I am a postdoc at the Department of Computer Science of the University of Pisa in Italy.
-Previously, I was a postdoc at the Department of Computer Science of the University of Verona in Italy.